mdjones-dev/Parser-Facebook-Messages-JSON/README.md

 # Parser-Facebook-Messages-JSON
-Used on the Facebook archive download (JSON).
+Used on the Facebook archive download (Format: JSON).
+Please see the following link for help downloading your facebook data https://www.facebook.com/help/212802592074644

 This script parses the .json files for private messages located in the `messages/inbox`.
 The output provides 3 text files for `Generic`, `Call`, and `Share` messages.